 When you install multiple copies of Management & Control Services (MCS) creating a server cluster each member of the cluster is assigned an initial priority.
 The server with the highest priority in the cluster acts as the primary server.
 If for some reason, that server goes down, the server with the next highest priority in the cluster takes over primary server responsibilities.
 If you need to re-prioritize the servers in a cluster after installation, you can do so using the procedure below.

-For example, if you have three additional servers in a cluster, you should make sure the best available server is assigned the highest priority, in case it needs to someday take over the role of the primary server.
+For example, if you have three additional servers in a cluster, you should make sure the best available server is assigned the highest priority, in case it needs to take over the role of the primary server someday.

 |To change the priority of a server in an MCS server cluster|